Group of medical professionals standing around nurses station

 Main exclusion criteria: Active musculoskeletal or peripheral nerve disease that affects UE function; Deficits in communication or cognition

-Brief description: A better understanding of sensorimotor behaviors early after stroke would enable clinicians to personalize rehabilitation care and to better match patients with an effective therapy
+Brief description: A better understanding of sensorimotor behaviors early after stroke would enable clinicians to personalize rehabilitation care and to better match patients with an effective therapy.

 Email: [email protected]

-Short study name: Telerehab
+Short study name: TR-2 Trial Study

 Main exclusion criteria: A major, active, coexistent neurological or psychiatric disease, e.g., alcoholism or dementia; Deficits in communication that interfere with reasonable study participation